Local wildlife biologist wins state award for private land conservation efforts - Salisbury Post

 “I was just exploring and seeing what was out in creation,” said Isenhour, who holds a degree in wildlife management from N.C.
 State University.
 “That’s really where the interest comes from and I’ve had the opportunity to continue to build that interest and have been lucky enough to have a career where I’ve been able to share that interest with private landowners.”

-Before joining the NCWF, Isenhour spent about two years as a naturalist at Dan Nicholas Park and had a stint with the U.S. Forest Service in Clayton, near Raleigh.
+Before joining the NCWRC, Isenhour spent about two years as a naturalist at Dan Nicholas Park and had a stint with the N.C.
+Forest Service in Clayton, near Raleigh.
 He made his way back to Rowan County and has been stationed in Salisbury for the past 16 years.

 Every piece of land and every landowner Isenhour works with is distinctly different.
 There’s some who own just a few acres and only want to bring back a native species of grass.
 Others have enormous swaths of land and might want to improve habitat for songbirds.

-Note: Editor’s Note: This story has been updated since it was originally published to reflect the correct names of the organizations mentioned.